A Generally Covariant Model of Spacetime as a 4-Brane in 4+1 Flat Dimensions

 \section{Cartesian Coordinates for FLRW Metric with $k = 1$}

 The theory of general relativity and the cosmological observations lead us to make the homogeneity and isotropy assumptions.
-The homogeneity is more of a philosophical standpoint, as it resides in the idea that there are no "special" places in the universe contrary to the geocentric models.
-The isotropy claim is more physical: the temperature of the cosmic microwave background is observed to change very little throughout.
-Since we, at an arbitrary point in the universe, observe no special direction it seems plausible that no such direction exists for any point.
-This also leads to homogeneity\cite{straumann74}.
+The homogeneity is an observational fact that can be seen through cosmic background radiation and similar evidences, which enforces the idea that there are no ``special'' places in the universe contrary to the geocentric models.
+The isotropy claim is similarly observationally apparent: the cosmic microwave background temperature fluctuations are small throughout the universe.
+Also as we, at an arbitrary point in the universe, observe no special direction it seems plausible that no such direction exists for any point.
+This line of thought also leads to homogeneity\cite{straumann74}.

 The simplest line element with these assumptions is the FLRW metric for a closed universe as stated before.
 This line element can be sliced in the time dimension to acquire an $SO(4)$ invariant space.
 We start with the generic FLRW metric